Motion Sickness Medicine

 - Avoid eating strong-smelling or strong-tasting foods, eat small amounts of bland and low-fat foods

-Common Motion Sickness Medicines
+Common Medicines for Motion Sickness

 - Commonly used medicines are